veltzer/teaching-slides/marp/courses/architecting/XX_borderline.md

 ## When to Use

 - Business logic can be cleanly separated from presentation and data
 - Multiple user interfaces need to reuse business logic
 - Incremental development is desired
 - Different teams will work on different layers

 ---

-# Master-Slave Pattern
+## Master-Slave Pattern

----

-## Overview

 - One component (the master) controls one or more other components (the slaves)
 - Master assigns tasks to slaves and monitors their progress